sensor-dream/APIVOF/guidelines/list-info/h-packs-in-system-fedora-34.md

 <summary>hdf5</summary>

 ```
-Из репозитор : fedora
+From repo     : fedora
-Краткое опис : A general purpose library and file format for storing scientific data
+Short desc    : A general purpose library and file format for storing scientific data
 URL          : https://portal.hdfgroup.org/display/HDF5/HDF5
-Лицензия     : BSD
+License      : BSD
-Описание     : HDF5 is a general purpose library and file format for storing scientific data.
+Descript     : HDF5 is a general purpose library and file format for storing scientific data.
              : HDF5 can store two primary objects: datasets and groups.
 A dataset is
              : essentially a multidimensional array of data elements, and a group is a
              : structure for organizing objects in an HDF5 file.
 Using these two basic